 If nothing happens, your version of Android OS probably doesn’t support the feature.
 In that case, you’ll need to download a third-party app.
-Keep reading to find out the top five barcode scanning apps available on Google Play.
+Keep reading to find out the top five barcode-scanning apps available on Google Play.

-Mobile App Scanner vs. Scanning Device
+Mobile App vs. In-Built Scanning Hardware

 Since your phone can get you through most items on your to-do list, it’s only natural to assume it can also handle barcode scanning.
 And, to a certain degree, that’s true.
 There are some drawbacks you need to bear in mind, though.
 Depending on your barcode scanning needs, there are more efficient ways to search and capture data.